Enver Hoxha: Early life

-In 1930, Hoxha went to study at the University of Montpellier in Montpellier, France on a state scholarship for the faculty of natural science, but he lost the scholarship for neglecting his studies.
+In 1930, Hoxha went to study at the University of Montpellier in Montpellier, France on a state scholarship for botany in the faculty of natural science, but he dropped out due to his interests being in the social and humanistic studies.
 He later went to Paris, where he presented himself to anti-Zogist immigrants as the brother-in-law of Bahri Omari.
 From 1935 to 1936, he was employed as a secretary at the Albanian consulate in Brussels.
-After returning to Albania, he worked as a contract teacher in the Gymnasium of Tirana (a school).
+After returning to Albania, he worked as a contract teacher in the Gymnasium of Tirana.
 Hoxha taught French and morals in the Korça Liceum from 1937 to 1939 and was also the caretaker of the school library.

 On 7 April 1939, the Albanian Kingdom was invaded by fascist Italy.
 The Italians established a puppet government, called the Kingdom of Albania, under Shefqet Vërlaci.
 At the end of 1939, Hoxha was transferred to the Gjirokastra Gymnasium, but he soon returned to Tirana.
+He was dismissed from his teacher position for his refusal to join the Albanian Fascist Party.
 He was helped by his best friend, Esat Dishnica, who introduced Hoxha to Dishnica's cousin Ibrahim Biçakçiu.
 Hoxha began to sleep in Biçakçiu's tobacco factory "Flora", and after a while, Dishnica opened a shop with the same name, where Hoxha began working.
-He was a sympathiser of Korça's Communist Group.
+The tobacco store became the headquarters of the local communist cell.
+He was a sympathizer of Korça's Communist Group.